jesskruse/Mural-Recommendation-API/README.md

 # <span dir="">Access</span>

-* <span dir="">The student completes the “What’s on my radar” MURAL activity which is linked in the to-do section of their student dashboard in the mentorship system.</span>
+* <span dir="">The student completes the “What’s on my radar” Mural activity which is linked in the to-do section of their student dashboard in the mentorship system.</span>
-* <span dir="">After completing the activity, they navigate back to the mentorship system and click “recommend content” which is listed below the embedded MURAL activity.</span>
+* <span dir="">After completing the activity, they navigate back to the mentorship system and click “recommend content” which is listed below the embedded Mural activity.</span>
-* <span dir="">Recommended content based on their MURAL will be listed under “recommended” on their student dashboard in the mentorship system.</span>
+* <span dir="">Recommended content based on their Mural will be listed under “recommended” on their student dashboard in the mentorship system.</span>
-* <span dir="">Students can make changes to their “What’s on my radar” and click “recommend content” again to update the recommendations based on their changes to the MURAL board.</span>
+* <span dir="">Students can make changes to their “What’s on my radar” and click “recommend content” again to update the recommendations based on their changes to the Mural board.</span>

 # <span dir="">Structure</span>